dokku/dokku/docs/networking/network.md

 ### Attaching an app to a network

-> New as of 0.20.0, Requires Docker 1.21+
+!!! tip "New as of 0.20.0, Requires Docker 1.21+"

-Apps will default to being associated with the `bridge` network, but can be attached to `attachable` networks by changing the `attach-post-create` or `attach-post-deploy` network properties when using the [docker-local scheduler](/docs/advanced-usage/schedulers/docker-local.md).
+Apps will default to being associated with the `bridge` network, but can be attached to `attachable` networks by changing the `attach-post-create` or `attach-post-deploy` network properties when using the [docker-local scheduler](/advanced-usage/schedulers/docker-local).
 A change in these values will require an app deploy or rebuild.

 ```shell
 # associates the network after a container is created but before it is started